dr-jts/postgis-patterns/overlay/difference.md

 https://gis.stackexchange.com/questions/71461/using-st-difference-and-preserving-attributes-in-postgis

 #### Solution
-For each base polygon, union all detailed polygons which intersect it Difference the detailed union from the each base polygon UNION ALL:
+* For each base polygon, union all cutter polygons which intersect it
+* Difference the cutter union from the base polygon
+* UNION ALL:
-The differenced base polygons
+  * The base polygon remainders
-The detailed polygons
+  * The cutter polygons
-All remaining base polygons which were not changed
+  * The base polygons which were not changed

-### Subtract Areas from a set of Polygons
+### Erase Polygon table from another Polygon table
 <https://gis.stackexchange.com/questions/250674/postgis-st-difference-similar-to-arcgis-erase>

 <https://gis.stackexchange.com/questions/187406/how-to-use-st-difference-and-st-intersection-in-case-of-multipolygons-postgis>